 Do you need a program for an upcoming meeting?

-Walker has already made several presentations on this topic.
-He is continually updating his presentation, and is now calling it Carbon Hunters.
-This is a topic he is incredibly passionate about.
+Walker is available (and eager!) to give presentations on this topic.
+He is continually updating his presentation.
+Included, or separately, he is also passionate about the importance of developing a strong and self-sufficient community system- buying local gone wild if you will.
 If you would like a program just let him know 864 350 9345

 Farm to Table- Raising a Pig for Harvest